Elopement Planning

 4. Don’t Stress

 Pro tip: don’t stress trying to cover everything in your wedding vows.
 While we understand you may want to fit everything you are feeling into your vow book, it’s impossible.
-You have your whole lives to tell your honey how much you love them.
+You have your whole life to tell your partner how much you love them.

 5. Find a Quiet Place